 Step 2: The Cloud Node requests the policy management of data transfer.

-After reception of the request, the Cloud Node checks the location of the UE, data type (e.g. road map data or in-vehicle data) and selects an appropriate Fog Node.
-Then the Cloud Node requests the policy management of the data transfer to the Fog Node selected.
-The communication procedure with the Fog Node is currently FFS.
+After reception of the request, the Cloud Node checks the location of the UE, data type (e.g. road map data or in-vehicle data) and selects an appropriate Edge/Fog Node.
+Then the Cloud Node requests the policy management of the data transfer to the Edge/Fog Node selected.
+The communication procedure with the Edge/Fog Node is currently FFS.

-Step 3: The Fog Node sends on-demand 3GPP QoS request.
+Step 3: The Edge/Fog Node sends on-demand 3GPP QoS request.

-The Fog Node maps the request in Step 2 to 3GPP QoS parameters and sends the on-demand QoS request to the EPC.
+The Edge/Fog Node maps the request in Step 2 to 3GPP QoS parameters and sends the on-demand QoS request to the EPC.
 The QoS request might contain UE IP address, flow description (e.g. up/downlink flows, protocol), time period and/or traffic volume, notification destination address and QoS reference as defined in AsSessionWithQoS API of 3GPP TS 29.122 [i.32].
 The QoS reference referring to pre-defined QoS information in the EPC can be mapped to media component descriptions according to a SLA between a network operator and a service provider.
-For example, the media component descriptions might contain SCS/AS Identifier (Fog Node identifier), media type (e.g. audio, video, data, application), maximum bandwidth for an uplink/downlink IP flow and priority indicators (e.g. Priority-Sharing-Indicator, Pre-emption-Capability and Pre-emption-Vulnerability) as defined in 3GPP TS 29.214 [i.35].
+For example, the media component descriptions might contain SCS/AS Identifier (Edge/Fog Node identifier), media type (e.g. audio, video, data, application), maximum bandwidth for an uplink/downlink IP flow and priority indicators (e.g. Priority-Sharing-Indicator, Pre-emption-Capability and Pre-emption-Vulnerability) as defined in 3GPP TS 29.214 [i.35].
 In case of the road map service, the QoS parameter might indicate high bandwidth for uplink IP flow, data (the media type) and low priority.
 The communication procedure with the EPC is currently FFS.

 Step 4: The EPC processes the 3GPP QoS request.

-The EPC authorizes the Fog Node request as defined in AsSessionWithQoS API of 3GPP TS 29.122 [i.32].
+The EPC authorizes the Edge/Fog Node request as defined in AsSessionWithQoS API of 3GPP TS 29.122 [i.32].
 The result indicates whether the 3GPP QoS request is granted or not.
 If the request is granted, a SCEF in the EPC maps the request to existing Rx parameters and interacts with a PCRF in the EPC via the Rx interface and triggers the PCRF initiated IP-CAN Session Modification as described in 3GPP TS 23.203 [i.31].
 Then the PCRF derives the required QoS, determines whether this QoS is allowed and notifies the result to the SCEF via the Rx interface.

 Step 5: The EPC sends on-demand 3GPP QoS response.

-The EPC sends on-demand 3GPP QoS responses to the Fog Node.
+The EPC sends on-demand 3GPP QoS responses to the Edge/Fog Node.
 The result indicates whether the 3GPP QoS request is granted or not as defined in 3GPP TS 29.122 [i.32].
-If the request is granted, the SCEF might respond to the Fog Node with a 201 Created message including the result in the body of the HTTP response.
+If the request is granted, the SCEF might respond to the Edge/Fog Node with a 201 Created message including the result in the body of the HTTP response.
 The response contains the 3GPP QoS parameters in step 3.
 For example, if the congestion level in the area is medium and the QoS parameter for the road map service is set to low priority, the response might indicate the applicable time period and/or the applicable traffic volume for the road map data transfer.
 The communication procedure with the EPC is currently FFS.

 Step 6: The EPC updates 3GPP QoS session.